Yale-BIM/f21-assignments/assignment-5/README.md

     Then, go to the URL that the script provides (e.g., http://localhost:6006) in your favorite browser.
-The `SCALARS` tab of the TensorBoard interface should then show various training curves (e.g., epoch_loss for the loss after every epoch in the training set, and epoch_val_loss for the loss in the validation set).
-The `GRAPHS` tab of the TensorBoard interface should show a [computation graph](https://www.tensorflow.org/guide/graph_viz) for your simple neural network model.
+The `SCALARS` tab of the TensorBoard interface should then show various training curves (e.g., epoch_loss for the loss after every epoch in the training and validation sets).
+The `GRAPHS` tab of the TensorBoard interface should show a
+    [computation graph](https://www.tensorflow.org/guide/graph_viz) for your simple neural network model.

     Make a screenshot of your computation graph and include it in your project report.